kinglarce/portfolio/src/content/experience/Rakuten/index.md

 - Collaborated with a diverse, multi-disciplinary team of engineers, designer and product managers to build an in-house analytics tool which is now being used by all Rakuten services for their analytics.
-- Engineered and maintained major features as well as handle adhoc requests to fix client issues on the reports.
+- Engineered and maintained major features as well as handles adhoc requests to fix client issue.
 - Write technical specification for new features that will be discussed on, how is it best for us to move forward on the development of it.
 - Proposed and implemented scalable solutions to the existing tightly coupled monolith app by making